WebView

 webSession = ASWebAuthenticationSession(url: url, callbackURLScheme: callbackURL, completionHandler: { (url, error) in

-self.webView.evaluateJavaScript("window.Trustly.proceedToChooseAccount();", completionHandler: nil)
+self.WebView.evaluateJavaScript("window.Trustly.proceedToChooseAccount();", completionHandler: nil)

 })